Căile Ferate Române: Railways in the early twentieth century

 During the 1920s and 1930s CFR also bought several new locomotives and cars, embarking on a plan of widespread modernisation.
 Diesel traction was introduced, and the Malaxa high-speed DMUs (a modernised version of which are still in use as commuter trains in Banat) were built.

 A significant event in the history of the railways was the Grivița Strike of 1933, which occurred during the Great Depression and resulted in violent clashes between railway workers and police.
+Also after the 1940 Treaty of Craiova, 83 kilometers of Romanian built railway infrastructure in Southern Dobruja were ceded to Bulgaria.

 The Holocaust

 Pulling dead Jews from a CFR Holocaust death train in Romania after traveling 7 days, July 1941.

 During World War II, CFR (Romanian Railways) was involved in the transport of Jewish and Romani people from Bessarabia, Bukovina and Regat to concentration camps set up in Transnistria.
 In a notable example, during the Iași pogrom events, Jews were forcibly loaded onto freight cars with planks hammered in place over the windows and traveled for seven (7) days in unimaginable conditions.
 Many died and were gravely affected by lack of air, blistering heat, lack of water, food or medical attention.
 These veritable death trains arrived to their destinations, Podu Iloaiei and Călărași, with only one-fifth of their passengers alive.
 No official apology was released yet by CFR for their role in the Holocaust in Romania.